 Patella tendon rupture is the rupture of the tendon that connects the patella (knee cap) to the top portion of the tibia (shin bone).
 The patellar tendon works together with the quadriceps muscle and the quadriceps tendon to allow your knee to straighten out.

-Patellar tendon tear most commonly occurs in middle-aged people who participate in sports which involve jumping and running.
+Patellar tendon tear is a knee injury that most commonly occurs in middle-aged people who participate in sports which involve jumping and running.
 Patellar tendon can be ruptured by several reasons such as by fall, direct blow to the knee, or landing on the foot awkwardly from a jump.
 Other causes include patellar tendonitis (inflammation of patellar tendon), diseases such as rheumatoid arthritis, diabetes mellitus, infection, and chronic renal failure.
 Use of medications such as steroids can cause increased muscle and tendon weakness.

 When the patellar tendon tears, the patella may lose its anchoring support to the tibia as a result when the quadriceps muscle contracts the patella may move up into the thigh.
 You are unable to straighten your knee and upon standing the knee buckles upon itself.
 In addition to this you may have pain, swelling, tenderness, a tearing or popping sensation, bruising, and cramping.